This page provides all statutory information that an academy should publish on its website, in the order as required by the government:

 Our Key Stage 5 offer (Post-16)

-Please see details of the Key Stage 5 (Post-16) study programmes and qualifications on offer through our dedicated Sixth Form web-pages by clicking here.
+Please see details of our Key Stage 5 (Post-16) study programmes and qualifications on offer through our dedicated Sixth Form web-pages by clicking here.

 If you have any further questions about the curriculum that Tytherington School offers, please make contact with us using the telephone number or email address in the ‘School contact details‘ section above.